-Extrinsic hemolytic anemia develops when the spleen traps and destroys healthy red blood cells.
-It can also come from red blood cell destruction due to infection, tumors, autoimmune disorders, medication side effects, leukemia, or lymphoma.
-Intrinsic hemolytic anemia develops when the red blood cells produced by the body are defective.
-The condition is often inherited, such as in people with sickle cell anemia or thalassemia.
+Intrinsic hemolytic anemia develops when the red blood cells produced by your body are defective.
+This condition is often inherited, such as in people with sickle cell anemia or thalassemia.

 Anyone of any age can develop hemolytic anemia.
-However, according to the National Heart, Lung, and Blood Institute, hemolytic anemia seems to affect more African-Americans than Caucasians (NHLBI).
-This is likely because sickle cell anemia is more prevalent amongst African-Americans.
+However, according to the National Heart, Lung, and Blood Institute (NHLBI), hemolytic anemia seems to affect more African Americans than Caucasians.
+This is likely because sickle cell anemia is more prevalent amongst African Americans.

 - typhoid fever